ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 }
 ```

-Now run `sudo nixos-rebuild switch` to apply the changes, and then you can use Nix Flakes to manage the system configuration.
+Now run `sudo nixos-rebuild switch` to apply the changes, and then you can write the configuration of NixOS with Flakes.

 ### 3. Switching System Configuration to `flake.nix`

-After enabling the Nix Flakes feature, the `sudo nixos-rebuild switch` command will prioritize reading the `/etc/nixos/flake.nix` file.
+After enabling the Flakes feature, the `sudo nixos-rebuild switch` command will prioritize reading `/etc/nixos/flake.nix`.
 If not found, it will fallback to `/etc/nixos/configuration.nix`.

 Now let's use the official flake templates provided by Nix to learn how to write flakes, check which templates are available using the following command: